memfault/interrupt/_posts/2024-04-20-coroutines.md

 Common task for emebedded is to do a plenty of IO communication via peripherals and in the meantime to take care about multiple process in pararel on single-core system.

 That is, we have to handle:
- - complex computations (Kalman filter with matrix computations)
+ - complex computations (Matrix computations)
  - IO (send/receive data over UART/I2C/...)
  - longterm processes (PID regulator regulating temperature of the room)

-To handle all those processes at single point in time, we have two major approaches today:
+To handle all those processes at single point in time, we have two major approaches:
- 1) implement them as iterative process and schedule them
+ 1) implement it as an iterative process and schedule it
  2) use threads for the processes

 Let's take communication over UART as an example:
  1) iterative process means usage of structure to store the state of the communication, and providing a function that based on the current state advances the state.
 (Commonly with usage of enum representing actual status)
- 2) implement the communication in a thread which my release it's time if it waits for some operation
+ 2) implement the communication in a thread which might release it's time if it waits for some operation

 Approach 1) has multiple potential issues, it might take a lot of code to implement complex exchange of data in this way (a lot of state variables) and the approach is problematic, as there is a chance that one of the steps might take longer than expected and we can't prevent that.